 Additional resources, including item samplers and Pearson’s Perspective, are available on the PearsonAccess Next website.
 Item samplers are provided to help students and teachers become familiar with the format and type of content included in the state tests.

 Information on this page can help parents, caregivers, and students learn more about testing in Minnesota schools.
 If you have additional questions about testing, please contact your school or the District Assessment Coordinator (DAC) for your district.
 You can look up the DAC contact information in the MDE-ORG system

-On August 30, 2018, districts will receive Individual Student Reports (ISRs) for the results of this year's test administrators.
+On August 30, 2018, districts received Individual Student Reports (ISRs) for the results of 2017-18 test administration.
 Contact your DAC to see when ISRs will be distributed to families in your district.Standards-Based Accountability Assessments

 The Minnesota Comprehensive Assessments (MCA) and alternate assessment Minnesota Test of Academic Skills (MTAS) are the state tests that help districts measure student progress toward Minnesota’s academic standards and also meet federal and state legislative requirements.
 Students take one test in each subject.
 Most students take the MCA, but students who receive special education services and meet eligibility requirements may take the alternate assessment MTAS instead.